 Size and Growth

-The flowering maple features thin stems and slender leaves.
-The willowy stems tend to hang, making it a perfect hanging plant or train stems on a trellis or hoop.
+The flowering maple features thin stems and slender green leaves.
+The willowy stems tend to hang, making them a perfect hanging plant or train stems on a trellis or hoop.

-It also grows quickly growing up to four feet in a single season.
+It also grows quickly growing up to 4′ feet tall in a single season.

 Flowering and Fragrance

 The colorful flowers are the main highlight of this plant.
-The lantern-like, colorful bell-shaped flowers bloom in the early spring and last through the fall.
+The lantern-like, colorful bell-shaped flowers with yellow petals bloom from late spring and last through the fall.

 Under the right conditions, the flowers last into the winter.